Integrable discretization of recursion operators and unified bilinear forms to soliton hierarchies: Abstract

-In this paper, we give a procedure of how to discretize the recursion operators by considering unified bilinear forms of integrable hierarchies.
-As two illustrative examples, the unified bilinear forms of the AKNS hierarchy and the KdV hierarchy are presented from their recursion operators.
-Via the compatibility between soliton equations and their auto-B\"acklund transformations, the bilinear integrable hierarchies are discretized and the discrete recursion operators are obtained.
-The discrete recursion operators converge to the original continuous forms after a standard limit.
+In this paper, we give a procedure for discretizing recursion operators by utilizing unified bilinear forms within integrable hierarchies.
+To illustrate this approach, we present unified bilinear forms for both the AKNS hierarchy and the KdV hierarchy, derived from their respective recursion operators.
+Leveraging the inherent connection between soliton equations and their auto-B\"acklund transformations, we discretize the bilinear integrable hierarchies and derive discrete recursion operators.
+These discrete recursion operators exhibit convergence towards the original continuous forms when subjected to a standard limiting process.